bibanon/BASC-Archiver/README.rst

 thread:

 -  Download all images and/or thumbnails in given threads.
--  (NEW!)
-Download all child threads (4chan threads referred to in a post)
+-  Download all child threads (threads referred to in a post).
 -  Download a JSON dump of thread comments using the 4chan API.
--  Download the HTML page
+-  Download the HTML page.
--  Convert links in HTML to use the downloaded images
+-  Convert links in HTML to use the downloaded images.
--  Download CSS/JS and convert HTML to use them
+-  Download CSS/JS and convert HTML to use them.
--  Keep downloading until 404 (with a user-set delay)
+-  Keep downloading until 404 (with a user-set delay).
--  Can be restarted at any time
+-  Can be restarted at any time.
+-  Threaded downloading to download multiple files at the same time.

 The **thread-archiver** replaces the typical “Right-click Save As, Web Page Complete” action, which does not save full-sized images or JSON.
 It